oleo2003/group_5_repo/group_project/biologist_2.md

 Notes:
 * The code is feasible for our project
-* .ipynb file type
+* .ipynb files
-* uses libraries familiar from class (e.g., pandas, scikit-learn)
+* Likely uses libraries familiar from class (e.g., pandas, scikit-learn)
 * May be useful for learning how these tools analyze biological data
 * Dataset and instructions are clearly documented in the GitHub repo

 Paper 2
 Dual inhibition of AChE and MAO-B in Alzheimer’s disease: machine learning approaches and model interpretations